-This is a true "no knead" recipe: the wet and dry ingredients are simply mixed well, and that's it!
+This is almost a true "no knead" recipe: the wet and dry ingredients are simply mixed well, and that's it!
 A very popular no-knead recipe was published in 2006 in The New York Times [pdf], but it is for plain bread, made only with regular "white" bread flour.
-Such recipes also require a 2-step rising of the dough, and some kneading.
+Such recipes also require a 2-step rising of the dough, and yes, still some hand-kneading.

 - Prep time: 20 minutes

 - Rise time: 5 hours at room temperature

 - Cook/bake time: 90 minutes + 30 minutes pre-heat.

 - Makes one loaf of about 1.5 kg (≈3.3 lbs)